CEILING Function in Excel

 How to Use the CEILING Function in Excel?

-Suppose take a set of positive integers as number arguments and positive numbers as significance then apply CEILING Excel function on it as shown in the below table and o/p will be shown in the result as follows.
+Suppose take a set of positive integers as number arguments, and positive numbers as significance then apply CEILING Excel function on it as shown in the below table and o/p will be shown in the result as follows.

 Suppose we are given the data below:

-And, we wish to highlight the rows in the given groups of 3, we can use the formula =ISEVEN(CEILING(ROW()-19,3)/3) in conditional formatting and output will be as follows:
+And, we wish to highlight the rows in the given groups of 3, we can use the excel formula =ISEVEN(CEILING(ROW()-19,3)/3) in conditional formattingConditional FormattingConditional formatting is a technique in Excel that allows us to format cells in a worksheet based on certain conditions.
+It can be found in the styles section of the Home tab. and output will be as follows:

 Things to Remember

 - #NUM! error:

-- Occurs in MS Excel 2007 or earlier versions and provided the significance argument with a different arithmetic sign from the given number argument then get #NUM!
+- Occurs in MS Excel 2007 or earlier versions and provided the significance argument with a different arithmetic sign from the given number argument, then get #NUM!
 Error.

-- Occurs only if you are using MS Excel 2010/2013 then CEILING functions through #NUM!
+- Occurs only if you are using MS Excel 2010/2013, then CEILING functions through #NUM!
 Error if the given number is positive and the supplied significance is negative.